DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 addresses all of our demands, a *Merkle Tree*.

 :::{admonition} On Trees
 *Merkle Trees* are a type of *tree*.
-Trees are an incredibly useful and widespread CS data structure and their use cases go far beyond blockchain.
+Trees are an incredibly useful and widespread data structure and their use-cases go far beyond blockchain.
 Although we will not cover trees in depth we need to understand their basic architecture and some key terminology.
 Trees work much like linked lists in that they are composed of nodes pointing to other nodes.
-But in the case of trees multiple nodes, the *children* can point to the same node, the *parent*.
+But in the case of trees multiple nodes, the *children*, can point to the same node, the *parent*.
 Nodes that have no children are called *leaves*.
+All but one node point have a parent node, the one that doesn't is called the *root*.
+You can get from any node in the tree to the root.
 If we plot this relationship it looks like a tree, hence the name.
 Binary trees are trees where every parent can have at most 2 children, this means a node can be pointed to by a maximum of two other nodes.
 :::